-If you want to let your dog off the lead, it is essential that he has a strong recall and will come back to you when he is called.
+If you want to let your greyhound off the lead, it is essential that they have strong recall and will come back to you when they are called.

 As greyhounds are sight hounds, they can be distracted by movement and things we may not be able to see.

 Never let your greyhound off in a public place, unless you are 100% sure that they will return to you when called.

-Always use a muzzle when you first let your dog off the lead.
-Do not start this training exercise until you are certain that you have mastered 'stay' and 'leave it' commands.
+Always use a muzzle when you first let your greyhound off the lead.
+Do not start this training exercise until you are certain that you have mastered the 'stay' and 'leave it' commands.